mopp/AOJ.vim/README.md

 # AOJ.vim

-It is Vim Plugin for View and Submit at AOJ.
+This is Vim Plugin for View and Submit at AOJ.
+And Default Interface is Unite.vim.
+This provides Unite-Source(AOJ/ProblemList).

 ## Require
 Unite.vim